 Alternatively, you can also use the Search Engine Spider Simulator by Webconfs.com.

-Besides spidered text, it’ll also show you the spidered links, meta keywords and meta description for your entered web page.
+Besides spidered text, it’ll also show you the spidered links, meta keyword phrases and meta description for your entered web pages.

 Look at the results for my homepage.